File a ClaimShop Plans

 At American Water Resources, we offer homeowners like you a variety of protection programs for water lines, sewer lines, plumbing, heating and cooling systems, and more.

 Visit us online and enter your ZIP code to see what warranty plans are available in your area.
 Have questions about what’s covered by a plan?
-Give us a call any time or click the “Live Chat” tab on the right side of the page to speak with a customer care representative.
+Give us a call any time to speak with a customer care representative.

 • Here's What You Should Know About Home Warranties